day8/re-frame-10x/docs/HyperlinkedInformation/EventCodeTracing.md

 This panel allows you to look deeply into the execution trace of your event handler.

 With Clojure, execution happens form-by-form, so tracing Clojure code involves:
-  - showing what forms exected
+  - showing what forms executed
   - the order in which they executed
   - the argument values for each
   - the return value for each